I have no idea and am willing to accept any and all theories as to what the purpose of the below garment is supposed to be.

 This green and red hazmat-grade viscose green and red housedress features massive sleeves, a less-than-flattering length, and no breathability whatsoever.

-Scary eh?
-A huge hazmat grade viscose green and red housedress with massive sleeves, ugly length, and no breatheability whatsoever.
-Usually I would cringe at the not-quite teal and red color scheme.
+Usually, I would cringe at its color scheme.
 However, this worked perfectly for the Christmas in July party I was going to at The Whig.
-It was going to need a lot of help though.

 More pinning.
 More sewing.
 I decided to use my merriest red thread on this dress to make it even more Christmas-y.

 As I said earlier, the length was horrible.
 I wanted it to fall mid-thigh.
 As I cut, my sweet little kitty, Edith decided to help out.

 Once the skirt was hacked, I folded the raw edge under about an inch and then folded it under AGAIN.

 This fabric was fray city, and I didn’t want a messy seam to ruin my night.

 Once the new hem was sewn, I was almost done!

 There was just one more, VERY important step.